-Do:
+Do: Don't: Child: I don't like that uncle.
 Child: I don't like that uncle.
 Parent: I see.
 What happened?

-Child may say: Because he did not give me a chocolate but gave one to bhaiya instead.

-Or the child may say: I don't like him because he

-hugs me so much, too closely.
-Parent can then follow the cue.

-Don't:

-Child: I don't like that uncle.

 Parent: How can you speak like that.
-Don't be rude.
+Don't be Child may say: Because he never lets me play football! rude.
 He is your uncle.
 You must speak with respect to elders.

-Child feels scared and does not reveal the reason for her dislike.
+Or the child may say: I don't like him because he hugs me too much, too closely.
+Child feels scared and does not reveal the reason for their dislike.
+Parent can then follow the cue.